basavyr/163Lu-New-TSD4-Formalism/Resources/Reports/EnergyEllipsoid_trajectories.md

  - [ ] Find the energy interval that results in non-physical trajectories.
  - [ ] Find the energy at which the system is rotating very close to the pole of the angular momentum sphere (a closed trajectory around $x_3$.)
  - [ ] Find the energy for a trajectory that is tangent with itself.

+Energy at which the ellipsoid touches the sphere from the inside out -> 1.3399 (e1=-0.4) MeV Energy at which the ellipsoid touches the sphere from the outside (poles) -> 12.2899 (e1=10.55) MeV